100 Notable alumni of

 -

-Matthew James McGloin is an American former professional football quarterback who played for the Oakland Raiders of the National Football League (NFL).
-He was the starting quarterback for the Penn State Nittany Lions football team from 2010 to 2012.
-McGloin was the first walk-on quarterback to start at Penn State since scholarships were reinstated in 1949.
+Matthew James McGloin is an American former professional football quarterback and politician.
+He was the starting quarterback for the Penn State Nittany Lions football team from 2010 to 2012 and was the first walk-on quarterback to start at Penn State since scholarships were reinstated in 1949.
+McGloin was signed by the Oakland Raiders as an undrafted free agent in 2013.

 -